How To Increase Your Running Mileage Without Getting Injured, According to Experts

 When it comes to running injuries, the most common tend to occur from overtraining.
 Unfortunately, these injuries can become chronic if left unaddressed for too long.

 According to Yale Medicine, top issues are shin splints, stress fractures, runner's knee and iliotibial (IT) band friction syndrome, which can occur when runners push too hard too soon.
-While overuse injuries can have a number of culprits, the most frequent ones occur from increasing mileage too soon, says Timothy Miller, M.D., sports medicine orthopaedic surgeon at The Ohio State University Wexner Medical Center.
+While overuse injuries can have a number of culprits, the most frequent ones occur from increasing mileage too soon, says Timothy Miller, M.D., sports medicine orthopedic surgeon at The Ohio State University Wexner Medical Center.

 Ready to burn major mileage and keep your body strong?
 Check out these expert-guided tips.

 Injury risk from the "too much, too soon" approach doesn't just happen in running, according to Chad Walding, D.P.T. and functional movement coach.

 "Anytime you take on too much load or resistance, that can lead to strain in the muscles and joints," he says.
 And that could happen with nearly any sport, including strength training.
 Walding adds that injuries are much more likely for newbies who want to progress in their training too quickly and speed through the basics.

 "You need a solid foundation and good movement patterns," he says.
 "If you have poor form from the start, progression will just lead to more mileage with that form, which is not a good plan."